vipulnaik/diet-exercise-health/profile-information/physical-exercise/dorsiflexion-and-plantar-flexion-exercises-with-history.md

 said, some rice preps I might use for more niche occasional exercises, which might displace a few slots, so effectively this might be a little less frequent.

+### Slight tweak to settings documented 2025-11-24

+Rather than have specific exercise bundles to do in alternating rice preps, I've decided to just cycle through a list of exercises over rice preps, which might mean doing a variable number in a given rice prep, and occasionally throw in more niche exercises.
+See [balance exercise cycle (with history)](balance-exercise-cycle-with-history.md) for the list.